t0mmyt/seisglitch/Docs/source/overview.rst

 There are three main ``seisglitch`` functions that you most likely want to use.
 Before you execute them, remember to activate your environment beforehand (see :ref:`installation`)!
-Then, type one of the following commands into your terminal:
+Then, type one of the following commands into your terminal, depending on what you want to do:
 ::

     seisglitch detect path/to/config.yml
     seisglitch plot path/to/config.yml
     seisglitch remove path/to/config.yml

-You can see right away, you can have multiple ``config.yml`` files for multiple setups.
+You can see right away, you can have multiple ``config.yml`` files accounting for multiple setups.
 Personally, I had one for the VBB and one for the SP seismometer.

 There are furthermore additional ``seisglitch`` functions that shall ease data handling for your convenience.